coderefinery/coderefinery.org/content/workshops/upcoming.md

 +++
-date = 2022-10-31
+title = "Upcoming workshops and events" description = "Upcomng core CodeRefinery workshops and other related events." date = 2022-10-31
 +++

-# Upcoming workshops and events

-## Workshop dates for 2022
+## Core CodeRefinery Workshops

 <!-- If you edit this section, also update the date on top of this page.
 This
 is important for RSS feed. -->